 Indeed the sale of English Premier League shirts in Ireland has never been more popular than it is today.
 James Molloy is retail sales manager with Lifestyle Sports and he told us business is booming and always picks up around this time of year.

-Meanwhile FAI officials have said that security procedures at the Aviva Stadium in Dublin are to be reviewed after last week’s friendly between Liverpool and Athletic Bilbao.
+Meanwhile FAI officials have said that security procedures at the Aviva Stadium in Dublin are to be reviewed after last week’s friendly between Liverpool and Napoli.
 There was major crowd congestion and kick-off had to be delayed for over an hour as more than 50,000 Irish Liverpool supporters tried to get their bar stools through the turnstiles.